quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stream Fragmentation and Reassembly Attacks

-An adversarial sender might intentionally omit to send portions of the stream data, causing the receiver to commit resources for the omitted data.
+An adversarial sender might intentionally not send portions of the stream data, causing the receiver to commit resources for the unsent data.
 This could cause a disproportionate receive buffer memory commitment and/or the creation of a large and inefficient data structure at the receiver.

 An adversarial receiver might intentionally not acknowledge packets containing stream data in an attempt to force the sender to store the unacknowledged stream data for retransmission.

-Note that stream fragmentation is unrelated to IP fragmentation.

 The attack on receivers is mitigated if flow control windows correspond to available memory.
 However, some receivers will over-commit memory and